 Quest Specialist School

-Quest Specialist School takes pupils from age 5-19 years across the autistic spectrum.
+Quest Specialist School takes pupils age age 5-19 years across the autistic spectrum.
 The school helps students to develop appropriate behaviour, communication and functional life skills, which will assist them to lead independent lives in the future.

 £20,000 from the Axis donation has covered the cost of a brand new minibus for the school so that they can take students on school trips.
 Out-of-school visits allow pupils to practice practical skills in the real world, such as using shops, cafes and libraries as independently as possible.
 In addition, the minibus transports students to sporting activities such as physiotherapy classes, swimming and trampolining.

 “The work being done by the Quest School is truly inspirational and is providing disadvantaged young people with genuine life changing opportunities.
-We hope that by donating this minibus the Axis Foundation will help the students at the school to further develop through expanded community activities”.
-Axis Foundation Chairman Peter Varney
+We hope that by donating this minibus the Axis Foundation will help the students at the school to further develop through expanded community activities” – Axis Foundation Chairman Peter Varney

 The severity of Autism suffered by children at the Quest School means they require one on one care by qualified staff.
 Many have been excluded from attending mainstream special schools so would otherwise have very little exposure to activities where they can interact with other children.
 Now that they have a more reliable minibus, the specialist school can take students to more exciting and far-flung destinations!

 “Before Axis Foundation so kindly helped us, we were struggling with an old, unreliable and costly minibus.
 The donation of a brand new bus has enabled us to undertake journeys with much more confidence, and we are now able to travel longer distances than previously.
 Recently, our pupils have experienced trips to London museums, the South coast to the Sea Life centre and trips that we would never have dared to attempt in the old bus.
 The pupils absolutely love the space, comfort and the opportunities that the bus has bought them.
 Thank you to everyone at Axis Foundation for making this possible” – Ashley Carter-Mepsted, Development Manager